GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation.typ

 ==== Fundamentals on sound propagation

+#gaet[
+  Do we introduce propagation equations before talking about reverberation in general ?

+  For me, the idea is:
+  + Sound propagation (in free-field)
+  + Sound propagation in a room -> reflections
+  + Concept of the RIR: modeling as a convolution filter
+  + TF representations
+  + conv theorem not holding for STFT and why it still makes sense to use STFTs for this task

+  Maybe we should mention HRTFs as we do binaural for robotics.
+  I would maybe get criticized for not mentioning it.
+  However, we should insist that we have neglected it in this work.
+]

 Sound is a mechanical wave phenomenon.
 Sound waves propagate in various mediums, such as air, water, and solids.
 Naturally, sound is represented as a real-valued temporal signal $x(t)$.